 A postnuptial agreement is designed to deal with the same situation as a pre-nup.
 However, unlike a prenuptial agreement, which is agreed before a couple is married, a postnuptial agreement is entered into by the couple during their marriage.

 What can it do for me?

 A post-nup can be a good thing to consider if you have previously separated but are now back in a relationship, and you want to avoid uncertainty if things go wrong for a second time.

 As with a prenuptial agreement they are not currently legally binding.
 The courts now take them into account provided the formalities of timing, advice and disclosure have been complied with and that it is fair at the time.

 In cases whether there has been domestic abuse including domestic violence you may be advised to seek an injunction through the civil courts.
 We are here to guide you through that process, and support you along the way.

 Your children will be the most important things in your life.

 All too often the children can become embroiled in the adult difficulties no matter how hard you try to spare them.

-We will help you to find an arrangement that suits your children, whether this is through negotiation, supporting you in mediation, use of the collaborative law process or through the Courts.
+We will help you to find an arrangement that suits your children, whether this is through negotiation, supporting you in mediation or through the Courts.
 We keep in mind the fact that an arrangement reached by agreement is far more likely to last than one imposed by the Court.

 Parenting Apart Programme